Riverscapes/PBR/workshops/2024/USU/WATS-5624/summit-creek.md

-d---
+---
 title: Summit Creek
 weight: 1
 ---

-The WATS/CEWA 5624 Spring 2024 class will focus on Summit Creek in Cache Valley.
+The WATS/CEWA 5624 Spring 2024 class will focus on Summit Creek in Cache Valley, UT.
+Summit Creek is a left-bank tributary to the Bear River and meets the Bear River just upstream of Culter Reservoir.
+The project landowner is the United States Forest Service.

 ----
 # Course Logistics